Sometimes dreams don’t live up to the reality. Enter island fever and it happens even in Hawaii.

-Taking day trips to mainland cities can also make it easier to have an escape and explore a new location to avoid feeling trapped.
-Keeping your schedule full and having new experiences will make it a smoother transition when adjusting to living on an island.
+Taking day trips to mainland cities can also make it easier to have an escape and explore a new location to avoid feeling trapped can help mitigate symptom of island fever.

 How To Get Over Island Fever?

-One of the best ways to cure island fever is to take vacations off the island every few months to ensure you can take a break and avoid feeling isolated.
+One of the best ways to get over island fever is to take vacations off the island every few months to ensure you can take a break and avoid feeling isolated.

 Is Oahu Big Enough To Prevent Island Fever?

-Maui is one of the most common islands where island fever occurs because it’s a smaller island.
+Maui and Kauai are one of the most common islands where island fever occurs because it’s a smaller island.